cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 </HighlightBox>

-Therefore, light clients are also vital for the Inter-Blockchain Communication (IBC) Protocol to track information such as timestamps, root hash, and the next validator set hash.
+Therefore, light clients are also vital to how the Inter-Blockchain Communication (IBC) Protocol can track information such as timestamps, root hashes, and the next validator set hash.
 This saves space and increases efficiency for state update processing.

-The **light client daemon (LCD)** is also an HTTP1.1 server exposed by the Cosmos SDK.
-Its default port is `1317`.
-It exposes a REST API for the chain - a _representational state transfer application programming interface_, in short, REST API, is an application programming interface that allows for the interaction with a RESTful web service.
-Traditionally, every query was re-implemented for LCD and behind the scene routed to RPC.
+The **light client daemon (LCD)** is an HTTP1.1 server exposed by the Cosmos SDK, and its default port is `1317`.
+It exposes a REST API for the chain, meaning a _representational state transfer application programming interface_ - this API allows for interaction with a RESTful web service.
+Traditionally, every query was re-implemented for LCD and routed to RPC behind the scenes.

 <ExpansionPanel title="Why is it called light client daemon?">

-It is called a light client daemon (LCD) because pre-SDK v0.40, you had to run another service using for example, `gaiacli rest-server --laddr 0.0.0.0:1317 --node localhost:26657`, to get a REST API.
-In Cosmos SDK v0.40, REST was moved inside the node service.
-The name stuck.
+Before SDK v0.40, to get a REST API it was necessary to run another backend service (or "[daemon](https://en.wikipedia.org/wiki/Daemon_(computing))", a label inherited from Unix), for example using `gaiacli rest-server --laddr 0.0.0.0:1317 --node localhost:26657`.
+In Cosmos SDK v0.40, REST was moved inside the node service making it a tool of the Cosmos SDK, but the "daemon" element stuck, leading to the name _light client daemon_ (LDC).

 </ExpansionPanel>

 ## Remote procedure call (RPC)

 A **remote procedure call (RPC)** is _a software communication protocol_.
-The term is often found in distributed computing because RPC is a technic to realize inter-process communication (IPC) by allowing a program to cause a procedure, subroutine, that is executed in a different address space (machine).
+The term is often found in distributed computing because RPC is a technique to realize inter-process communication (IPC) by allowing a program to cause a subroutine procedure that is executed in a different address space (a different machine).

-RPC can be understood as a client-server interaction, in which the "caller" is the client, more specifically the requesting program, and the "executor" is the server, more specifically the service-providing program.
+RPC can be understood as a client-server interaction in which the "caller" is the client, more specifically the requesting program, and the "executor" is the server, more specifically the service-providing program.
 The interaction is implemented through a request-response message-passing system.

 In short, RPC is a request-response protocol, initiated by a client sending a request to a remote server to execute the subroutine.

-For example, it allows calling functions in different address spaces.
 Usually, the called functions are run on a different computer than the one calling them.

-With RPC, the developer codes as if the subroutine would be local; the developer does not have to code in the details for the remote interaction.
-Thus, with RPCs it is implied that calling procedures are basically the same, independent of it being a local or remote call.
+However, with RPC, the developer codes as if the subroutine would be local; the developer does not have to code in details for remote interaction.
+Thus, with RPCs it is implied that all calling procedures are basically the same, independent of them being local or remote calls.

 <HighlightBox type="note">